neobourbaki/Library/database/S8P9UI0H/S8P9UI0H_b.md

 \end{align*}
 $$

-Using the definition of $g$, we have
+Using the definition of $g$, we thus have

 $$
 f(b) - \int_{a}^{b} f'(t)\\,dt = f(a).